 If the person doesn’t have enough coins, or if the stated number is invalid (e.g., 0 or -5), the burn function won’t be executed.

 If they do have enough, then the coins will be subtracted from that wallet.
 The total supply of that coin will then be updated, meaning that the coins were permanently burned.

-In other words, the BNB contract has a function known as burn function, which is available to anyone, at any time.
-By calling this function one can permanently remove a nominated amount of coins from the circulating supply.
-All coin burns are recorded as a transaction on the blockchain, meaning that they are 100% transparent and anyone is able to verify that the coins have been destroyed.
+In other words, the Binance Coin contract has a function known as burn function, which is available to anyone at any time.
+By calling this function, you can permanently remove a nominated amount of coins from the circulating supply of a blockchain network.
+As mentioned, every token burning event is recorded as a transaction on the blockchain.
+The burning mechanism is transparent, and anyone is able to verify that the coins have been destroyed.